tech-neault/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
- analyzing kickstarter data to uncover trends
+ Analyzing trends of Kickstarter funding for a variety of artistic mediums